The Better Placed Group ED&I Policy :

-We might be early in our journey, but small changes have already made big differences.
 We have changed and are continuing to evolve the way we register our candidates and how we confidentially capture both personal and professional data; how we understand ALL our candidates attributes and doing so completely clear of any unconscious bias to arrive at the BEST shortlists and ultimately the BEST candidates for the job; how we are presenting our shortlists to our clients and sharing all necessary data to drive and measure progress effectively.

 To make these changes permanent, we need to make sure the behaviours of everyone at Better Placed become ingrained in our DNA and culture.
 Initiatives are in process to ensure all our employees are mindful of the language that they use and the influence it has.
 We are determined to create an Inclusive approach to the way we interview our candidates but also challenging our own hiring model to recognise bias and then challenge it.